About respiratory distress syndrome or hyaline membrane disease

-Respiratory distress syndrome happens in premature babies because their lungs aren’t properly developed and don’t produce a substance called surfactant.
+Respiratory distress syndrome is a breathing difficulty in some premature babies.
+It happens in premature babies because their lungs aren’t properly developed and don’t produce a substance called surfactant.
 Without surfactant, a baby’s lungs can’t expand easily or evenly.

 Symptoms of respiratory distress syndrome

 Babies with respiratory distress syndrome have significant trouble breathing.

 They have to work very hard for each breath.
 Their chests are drawn in, their nostrils are flared, and they often grunt when they try to breathe out.
 They also breathe very quickly.

 The symptoms of respiratory distress syndrome usually appear within 6 hours of birth.

 Tests for respiratory distress syndrome

 If a doctor thinks your baby has respiratory distress syndrome, the doctor will assess your baby’s symptoms.
 The doctor will check your baby’s breathing rate, heart rate and oxygen levels and will probably order an X-ray to confirm the diagnosis.

 The doctor might order some blood tests to check whether your baby also has an infection and to work out the best way to treat your baby.